Originally called a scribe, the engineer’s scriber is a tool used to mark guidelines onto workpieces before they are machined.

-What’s The Benefit of Using Engineer’s Scribers Over Other Similar Tools?
+The Benefit of Using Engineer’s Scribers Over Other Similar Tools

 The engineer’s scriber is used to mark many types of materials, but it is most commonly used to mark metal as it has advantages over other tools and devices that can also create marks.